In the Arms of Her Dragon

 Fine.
-You're welcome.
+You are welcome.
 And no, we aren't friends.
-Maybe we aren't enemies but we most definitely aren't friends.
+Maybe we aren't enemies but we mostdefinitelyaren't friends.
 I'll call it frenemies, for now, but that isn't written in stone.

-And even if, by chance, there is a place for you somewhere in my heart – IF there is, it's REALLY miniscule, just so you know – there is no chance in hell that Potter and Weasley will feel the pleasures of my good graces.
-I'm appalled that you'd even THINK that.
-I thought you were the smart one.
+And even if, by chance, there is a place for you somewhere in my heart – IF there is, it's REALLY miniscule, just so you know – there is no chance in hell that Potter and Weasley will weasel their way in to the far dark corners of my heart… or any part of me, for that matter.
+I am genuinely appalled that you'd even entertain such thought.
+I presumed you to be the smart one of the three.

 Way to prove me wrong.

 On another note, being put under the Crucio by Bellatrix wasn't that bad.
 Remember, I'm a Malfoy.
 We're invincible.

 She replied to him, which was the last letter she had sent prior to his most current response.

 I didn'tsaythat Harry and Ron would be lucky enough to 'weasel' (I see what you did there, not funny, Malfoy) their way in to your heart.
 Honestly, you should be more careful when you read letters, lest you read it wrong and interpret it differently.
 All I'm trying to convey here is that I cannot be thankful enough for what you did.

 Your sarcasm won't work with me, you most certainly did not enjoy being put under the Crucio but I will humour you.